 - NIST SP 800-39 “Managing Risk from Information Systems - An Organizational Perspective” is another freebie from NIST, paid-for by U.S. tax-payers;

 - OCTAVE (Operationally Critical Threat, Asset, and Vulnerability Evaluation) is CERT’s risk-based strategic assessment and planning technique for security.
 It takes a business rather than technology-centric view of security risks.
-OCTAVE Allegro is, as the name suggests (to musicians if not the unfortunate owners of possibly the worst British car model ever produced by Austin!), a quick version of OCTAVE;
+OCTAVE Allegro is, as the name suggests (to musicians if not the unfortunate owners of possibly the worst British car ever), a quick version of OCTAVE;

 - Risk IT from IT Governance Institute/ISACA is similar in style to COBIT and Val IT but focuses on risk;